jackpaulcollins/friday-angular/README.md

 ## Features

-currently GoalBuddy's layout is being built, and functionality is limited.
-This current iteration shows a stripped down version of what I hope a user's home page will look like.
+Currently GoalBuddy's layout is being built, and functionality is limited.
+This current iteration shows a stripped down version of what I hope a user's home page will look like, as well as basic login/register page, and a "post-detail" page.

 Since logging in is not yet available, the application only works as a "psuedo-user."
 This psuedo-user can create a new post which is saved in a FireBase database and displayed on a live feed.
 Eventually this feed will display posts for all real users.

-In development is the ability to create a new account.
+The ability to create a new account is in development.
 Currently a user can input their email, desired username, and password.
 This input will be saved on the Firebase database in the "users" table.
-Eventually the login field will be formatted to check if a user has created an account.
+Eventually the login field will be formatted to query the user database to ensure that a logging-in user has already created an account (and entered the correct username and password, of course).

 Currently a pseudo-user can navigate between several pages.
 They can click "logout" to return back to the "login" page.
 They can also click on a post in the live feed to view a "post-detail" page which is currently displaying the post in it's own page.

 ## Coming Features

-The idea behind Goalbuddy is to create a social network for people to connect with other's that share similar goals.
+The idea behind Goalbuddy is to create a social network for people to connect with other users that share similar goals.
 The primary feature is shared goal setting, and the ability for user's to establish a relationship of accountability.

-Currently Goalbuddy's code only represents a mock up of a user's homepage.
-The primary feature of the homepage will be a feed that allows users to share, and view other's, posts about their progress towards their goals.
-In the future, the homepage will also allow users to search for potential connections with other users.
-These "pending connections" will originate from a separate page where users will create a "request" for an accountability partner.
+A primary feature of the site will be the ability for a user to create a "pending buddy request", and to view said requests made by other users.
+If a user finds a goal they would like to actively participate in they can "connect" with the user that original created the request.
+Once users are connected they will have the ability to negotiate the parameters of the relationship.

+Another primary feature is the social aspect of GoalBuddy.
+Like MyFitnessPal, users will be able to share their progress towards their goal, and like, comment, etc. on posts highlighting progress.

+A secondary feature of Goalbuddy is gamifying established relationships in order to incentivize users to take full advantage of the platform.
+How this will be executed is not entirely clear at this point, however it will involve some form of reward for when users successfully complete the goals they set.

 ## Functionality progress